HomeMy WebLinkAbout1935-03-05 332

 ability who had time to spend on the duties of an asses-

-sor; Frank E. Hudson, to represent East Lexington inter::
+, sor; Frank E. Hudson, to represent East Lexington inter:.

-ests as it was felt he would be a good man to work for
+eats as it was felt he would be a good man to work for

 the Board.
 Frank Bignotti was also suggested as a man